 Select the activation mode you want from the dropdown menu.
 Immediately is the default.
 When this is set, Optimizely will evaluate the experiment as soon as the snippet is loaded in the page.

 If you select Polling or Callback, you'll get a code window that looks like one of these:

 If you select Manual, you'll get a code window (complete with sample code), just below a text box for entering the name of your API.

 In these examples, note that Optimizely provides you with sample code only.
 You or your developer should replace it with custom code that will activate your experiment according to your specific requirements.
 If you don't, your experiment almost certainly won't behave the way you want it to.
-See our developer site for additional examples and use cases for coding polling, callback and manual activation experiments.
+See our developer site for additional examples and use cases for polling, callback and manual activation.

 To complete the process, click Save Page.

 If you're using conditional activation for a multi-page experiment, make sure that the activation mode you choose will work for every page in the experiment.
 Otherwise, it will activate only on one page.

 In Optimizely X, using the activate API call will restart Optimizely, and all campaigns or experiments on that page will then be evaluated.
 This has important ramifications for single-page apps (SPAs), because it is likely to affect how you go about setting up the page in the first place.

 Imagine an experiment that activates on the second step of a SPA.
 It's tempting to assume that the user will get to step 2 by first going through step 1, and then tell Optimizely to look for a hash change; if a hash change occurs, then Optimizely would restart and evaluate the experiment.
 But if the user can get to step 2 - say, by following a bookmarked link - without first going through step 1, there will be no hash change to notice, and Optimizely will not know it's supposed to activate the experiment.